Reatha Clark King: Early life and education

 Clark was recruited to attend Clark College in Atlanta, where she initially enrolled as a home economics major.
 She was encouraged to become a research chemist by the head of the chemistry department there, Alfred Spriggs.
 King earned a bachelor of science degree in chemistry and mathematics from Clark College.

-Spriggs encouraged her to apply for a fellowship from the Woodrow Wilson National Fellowship Foundation, which she received from 1958-1960.
+Spriggs encouraged her to apply for a fellowship from the Woodrow Wilson National Fellowship Foundation, which she received from 1958 to 1960.
 The fellowship supported her work at the University of Chicago, from which she obtained a master of science degree in chemistry in 1960.
 She went on to study with advisor Ole J. Kleppa, receiving her Ph.D. degree in thermochemistry from the University of Chicago in 1963.
 The title of her Ph.D. thesis was "Contributions to the thermochemistry of the Laves phases."

 While in Chicago she also met and married N. Judge King.

-Reatha Clark King later earned a Master's in business administration in finance management from Columbia University while on sabbatical.
+Reatha Clark King later earned a master's in business administration in finance management from Columbia University while on sabbatical.